jansky/JanskyProcessor/README.md

 I am currently writing documentation for the processor architecture and an assembly guide using Latex.

+*!!Please do not refer to the `instruction-set.txt` file, the information in it is outdated!!*

 ##Changing Emulator RAM Size

 Currently, the size of emulator RAM is hardcoded at 4 KB (4096 bytes).
 If you want to change this, edit the `main.c` file, changing the following lines.